-Non-segment operating expense for the year increased \$6 million, or 15%, to \$46 million, primarily due to costs associated with shareholder activism in the current period.
+Non-segment operating expense for the year decreased \$4 million, or 9%, to \$42 million, primarily due to lower pension costs in the current period.

-Interest expense for the year increased \$7 million, or 17%, to \$47 million, primarily due to higher current period borrowings under our Credit Agreement as well as the issuance of \$300 million Senior Notes in October 2022.
+Interest expense for the year increased \$4 million, or 9%, to \$51 million, primarily due to the issuance of \$300 million Senior Notes in October 2022, as well as higher interest rates under our Credit Agreement in the current period.
+This increase was partially offset by the repayment of our 2013 Notes in February 2023.

-Other income, net for the year increased \$1 million, or 6%, to \$13 million, primarily due to lower overall pension costs against the comparable prior year period.
+Other income, net for the year increased \$17 million, or 135%, to \$30 million, primarily due to lower overall pension costs against the comparable prior year period.

-The effective tax rate of 24.4% for the year ended December 31, 2022, decreased as compared to an effective tax rate of 24.6% in the prior year period, primarily due to lower non-deductible losses related to our former industrial valve business in Germany.
-This decrease was partially offset by a higher proportion of foreign income in the current period, which is taxed at a higher rate than the U.S. rate.
+The effective tax rate of 23.4% for the year ended December 31, 2023, decreased as compared to an effective tax rate of 24.4% in the prior year period, primarily due to a favorable change in the valuation allowance on foreign branch tax credit versus an unfavorable change in the prior year.

-New orders increased \$352 million, or 14%, from the prior year period to \$2,943 million, primarily due to the timing of naval defense orders and the incremental impact from our arresting systems acquisition in the Naval & Power segment, as well as an increase in new orders for ground defense and aerospace defense equipment in the Defense Electronics segment.
-The Aerospace & Industrial segment benefited from an increase in new orders for commercial aerospace equipment.
+New orders increased \$147 million, or 5%, from the prior year period to \$3,090 million, primarily due to an increase in orders for tactical communications as well as embedded computing products in the Defense Electronics segment.
+In the Naval & Power segment, an increase in orders for commercial nuclear aftermarket products was partially offset by the timing of naval defense orders.
+New orders in the Aerospace & Industrial segment benefited from an increase in orders for actuation and sensors products within our A&D markets as well as surface treatment services within our commercial markets, partially offset by the timing of new orders for industrial vehicles.